Continuing Education Activity

 There is emerging evidence that infants less than 1 year of age are more at risk for hypoxia and desaturation during intubation attempts than older kids.
 Unpublished data from The Children's Hospital of Philadelphia indicates that up to 20% of babies under 6 months of age require at least two intubation attempts by anesthesia personnel at all levels.
 This study suggests that the use of video laryngoscopy may be necessary for primary intubation attempts in all children under 10 kilograms and 1 year of age.

-When intubating a neonate, one has to be cognizant of the anatomy including a larger head, floppy epiglottis, and more cephalad position of the larynx.
-Getting a neonate into the sniffing position may involve placement of a shoulder roll, but evidence suggests it may be easier to intubate a neonate in a neutral or slightly flexed position owing to the anatomical considerations above.
+When intubating a neonate, one must be cognizant of the anatomy, including a larger head, floppy epiglottis, and more cephalad position of the larynx.
+Getting a neonate into the sniffing position may involve the placement of a shoulder roll, but evidence suggests it may be easier to intubate a neonate in a neutral or slightly flexed position owing to the anatomical considerations above.